-Anti-Corruption Regulation and Shareholder Value: Evidence from China
+Does Anti-Corruption Regulation Improve the Performance of State-Controlled Firms?
+Evidence from China

-Keywords: China; anti-corruption regulation; luxury goods and services; firm performance; event study
+Keywords: anti-corruption regulation; luxury goods and services consumption; firm performance; SOEs; China

 JEL Classification: K42, M40, N25, N45, O12